CS5008-khoury-lionelle/hw02/README.md

 3. What is the difference between the heap and stack when related to memory allocation and management?
 4. When you use `malloc`, where are you storing the information?
 5. Speaking about `malloc` and `calloc`, what is the difference between the two (you may need to research it!)?
 6. What are some common built in libraries used for C, list at least 3 and explain each one in your own words.
-Name a few functions in those libraries (hint: we used two of the most common ones in this assignment.
+Name a few (at least 3) functions in those libraries (hint: we used two of the most common ones in this assignment.
 There are many resources online that tell you functions in each library)?
 7. Looking at the struct Point and Polygon, we have a mix of values on the heap, and we make ample use of pointers.
 Take a moment to draw out how you think that looks after `create_triangle(2,3)` is called (see an example below).
 The important part of the drawing it to see that not everything is stored together in memory, but in different locations!
 Store the image file in your github repo and link it here.
 You can use any program to draw it such as [drawIO](https://app.diagrams.net/), or even draw it by hand and take a picture of it.